Who is Jesus?

 At the heart of the Church of Scotland is our love and dedication to following our Lord God through his son, Jesus Christ.
 But who is Jesus?

 There are those who speak of Jesus the political revolutionary, the religious guru, the mystic, the faith healer, the hypnotist, an occultist, a magician.

-The Gospels, which are books in the Bible, clearly teach that Jesus was no ordinary man, but was in fact God in human form.
-The Gospel writers wanted their readers to understand that coming to know this Jesus was the ultimate life changing experience.
+The Gospels teach us that Jesus was no ordinary man, but was in fact God in human form.

-In the Bible, each of the four Gospels of Matthew, Mark, Luke and John, and in fact the entire Bible, point towards God interacting with us.
-They reveal a Jesus who came to bring a new kind of life, an exciting dynamic kind of life that brought with it intimacy and peace with God through having our sins forgiven and receiving a transformed heart and soul.
+In the Bible, each of the four Gospels of Matthew, Mark, Luke and John, point towards God interacting with us.
+They reveal a Jesus who came to bring a new dynamic kind of life that brought with it intimacy and peace with God through having our sins forgiven and receiving a transformed heart and soul.

 The resurrection of Jesus

 The death and resurrection of Jesus, when he rose to heaven from the grave, sum up the most important moments in the Gospels as it allows people to come to terms with their own sin, God’s love for them and to seek his forgiveness, trust in him and understand what it means to believe in him and follow him.
 It is not an easy step to take; to admit that you have sinned, to realise that Jesus was crucified for your sin and to seek his forgiveness is possibly one of the most difficult steps you will ever take, but it is undoubtedly the most important one which leads to a new and transformed life.
 For those who do take this step of faith they find and sense the power of God at work in their lives and are never the same again.

 One of the most dramatic stories in the New Testament is found at the end of Luke’s Gospel.
 It tells of two of Jesus' first followers who were devastated by his death.